Boston University Sargent College of Health & Rehabilitation Sciences

 It is always a delicate role to be parents of an adult!
 If you’re interested in a Supported Employment programs, please contact your state’s Department of Mental Health.

-What should I do if my family member is put on a waiting list for employment services or a program which includes employment services?
+What should I do if my family member is put on a waiting list for employment services programs

 Return to the main page on helping your family member Find a Path to Employment.